groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/net/barcode/pdf.en.md

     content: |
       [GroupDocs.Assembly](/assembly/net/) makes it easy to insert barcodes into templates in formats like PDF.
 Supports over 60 barcode types, including one-dimensional and two-dimensional formats.

-      1. Prepare a PDF template with barcode placeholders.
+      1. Create a template with specific tags for barcode placement (note: PDF templates are not compatible).
       2. Retrieve data from any supported data source.
       3. Configure additional properties like barcode size or resolution.
-      4. Save the template with the barcode as a new document.
+      4. Save the final document with the inserted barcode as a PDF.

     code:
       platform: "net"